History in depth

 Watch the clips below to get an idea of Manchester's history; including the Ferranti Atlas supercomputer and Tom Kilburn reflecting on his groundbreaking work.

 Celebrating our heritage

-Explore the commemorative events and website features that detail events from our School's history in further detail.
+Explore the commemorative events and website features that detail events from our Department's history in further detail.